-Providing education during the first 5 days of a suspension or permanent exclusion
+Providing education during the first 5 days of a suspension or exclusion

-During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such may be used for this.
+If the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
 If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary.